scverse/rapids_singlecell/README.md

 * some plotting functions for cunnData objects

 ## Notebooks
-To show the capability of these functions I created two example notebooks to show the same workflow once running on the CPU and once running on the GPU.
-These notebooks should run in the environment that is described in Requirements.
+To show the capability of these functions, I created two example notebooks to show the same workflow running on the CPU and GPU.
+These notebooks should run in the environment, that is described in Requirements.
 First, run the `data_downloader` notebook to create the AnnData object for the analysis.
 If you run both `demo_gpu` and `demo_gpu` you should see a big speedup when running the analysis on the GPU.